Operation Patio: Background

-On 18 March 1970, Cambodia's chief of state, Prince Norodom Sihanouk, was overthrown by the National Assembly led by the pro-American Defense Minister, General Lon Nol).
-The government (after negotiating with the Democratic Republic of Vietnam (North Vietnam) had promptly demanded the removal of all People's Army of Vietnam (PAVN) troops from its territory.
+On 18 March 1970, Cambodia's chief of state, Prince Norodom Sihanouk, was removed from power by the National Assembly led by the pro-American Defense Minister, General Lon Nol).
+The government (after negotiating with North Vietnam had promptly demanded the removal of all People's Army of Vietnam (PAVN) troops from its territory.
 The deadline was set for 13 March.
-These forces had occupied the eastern border region contiguous with the Republic of Vietnam (South Vietnam) for the previous ten years.
+These forces had occupied the eastern border region contiguous with the South Vietnam for the previous ten years.
 These border sanctuaries and Base Areas were of strategic significance to the North Vietnamese effort in South Vietnam, however, and they were not going to give them up without a fight.

 General Creighton Abrams, U.S. commander in Saigon was pleased by the turn of events in Cambodia.
 Although Lon Nol had not immediately attacked PAVN, he was much more amenable to the U.S. than had been the mercurial Sihanouk.
 For the past year and half, Abrams had also been bombarded by requests for the authorization of airstrikes by the highly-secret Military Assistance Command, Vietnam Studies and Observations Group or SOG.
 SOG's reconnaissance teams had been conducting operations "over the fence" in Cambodia for three years but could still not obtain close air support, either to cover their operations or to strike lucrative PAVN logistical targets in the Base Areas.